justinethier/cyclone/README.md

 ![Cyclone Winds](docs/images/cyclone-winds-small.png "Cyclone Winds")

-The `cyclone-winds` package manager provides the ability to install packaged libraries and programs for Cyclone.
-See the [cyclone-winds](https://github.com/cyclone-scheme/cyclone-winds#cyclone-winds) site for more information.
+The `winds` package manager provides the ability to install packaged libraries and programs for Cyclone.
+See the [winds](https://github.com/cyclone-scheme/winds#winds) site for more information.

-The [Cyclone-Winds wiki](https://github.com/cyclone-scheme/cyclone-winds/wiki) contains a full list of packages with documentation.
+The [Winds wiki](https://github.com/cyclone-scheme/winds/wiki) contains a full list of packages with documentation.

 # Documentation